Chaim Hirschensohn: Family

 Hirschensohn had five children.
 The oldest, Nima (previously Nechama) Adlerblum, became a noted educator and Zionist activist.
 Another daughter, Esther, married Jacob Joseph Taubenhaus and founded the Hillel chapter at Texas A&M University.
 A third daughter, Tamar, married Rabbi David de Sola Pool.
-Another daughter, Tehilla, was married to Rabbi Morris Lichtenstein and assumed leadership of the Society for Jewish Science after his passing in 1939 until her own passing in 1972.
+Another daughter, Tehilla, was married to Rabbi Morris Lichtenstein and assumed leadership of the Society for Jewish Science after his death in 1939 until her own death in 1972.
 Tehilla was the first Jewish woman in America with a pulpit, although she was not ordained.
-The 5th was a son, Benjamin who became an mathematical engineer and resided in Pittsburgh until his death.
+The 5th was a son, Benjamin who became a mathematical engineer and resided in Pittsburgh until his death.
 Benjamin had one daughter, Ethelfreda Hirshenson.
 His grandchildren included Stanford University pediatrician Ruth T. Gross and MIT political scientist Ithiel de Sola Pool.

 In order for the family to emigrate to the United States, Benjamin at age 15 was sent ahead by ship to find a synagogue for his father to lead.
 Unable to afford passage, he had to tie himself to the deck at night to avoid being swept overboard.